Part of the Oxford Instruments Group

 Ask an AFM expert for more information

-• Image the sample's electromechanical response at a fixed frequency or use Dual AC Resonance Tracking (DART) to achieve higher sensitivity by using resonance enhancement.
+• Use Asylum Research’s Dual AC Resonance Tracking (DART) to achieve higher sensitivity PFM measurements with resonance enhancement.

-• Switching spectroscopy to generate piezoresponse amplitude "butterfly" loops and phase "hysteresis" loops.
+• Switching spectroscopy (standard or DART) to generate piezoresponse amplitude "butterfly" loops and phase "hysteresis" loops.

 • Built-in lithography tools to write domains and complex patterns.
 Tip bias can be varied continuously using the grayscale of an imported bitmap.